kshtjraj05/lowesForGeeks/README.md

 - Login to Git Desktop using github id and password.
 - Install Git LFS.
 - Install a sql database server(preferably MariaDb) with user: root and password : admin on Port 3306.
-- If a database server is already installed on port 3306, then on that server run the following query : `CREATE USER 'root'@'localhost' IDENTIFIED BY 'admin';` if the root user is not created.
+- If a database server is already installed on port 3306, then on that server run the following query  if the root user is not created : `CREATE USER 'root'@'localhost' IDENTIFIED BY 'admin';`.
 Otherwise change it's password using the following query: `SET PASSWORD FOR 'root'@'localhost' = PASSWORD('admin');`

 # How to run